asyncapi/generator/README.md

-    -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) -t, --templates <templatesDir> directory where templates are located (defaults to internal templates directory) -p, --param <name=value>       additional param to pass to the template -h, --help                     output usage information
+    -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) -t, --templates <templatesDir> directory where templates are located (defaults to internal templates directory) -p, --param <name=value>       additional param to pass to the template -e, --entrypoint <file>        Name of the file to use as the entry point for the rendering process.
+Note: this potentially avoids rendering every file in the template.
+    -h, --help                     output usage information
 ```